 Students are expected to purchase sketchbooks, some basic equipment and supplies which will cost approximately £40-£60.
 In addition, a range of visits to galleries and museums will be organised throughout the year for which students will need to fund travel to and from London (approximately 1 to 2 trips per term).

+Four GCSE’s at grade 4 or above including English and an art and design subject.
 Applicants are required to attend an interview with a portfolio of work to include: Examples of drawing from direct observation; sketchbooks and project work; any examples of textiles/painting/graphics.

 You may want to progress to higher education in an art foundation course or you can progress directly to a specialist art/design BA (Hons) or Higher National Diploma programme at University or Art School.